jkaewprateep/Neuron-Networks-review/README.md

 ```

 * ML0120EN-3.1-Reveiw-LSTM-basics.ipynb
 - 🐨🎁🎵🎶 Re-current artificial networks work the same as computation units that compute the same data output from the previous process and continue until now ```current process * process of t - 1```.
 The re-current artificial networks can be significant data of the current process and will be used in the next iteration as named re-current artificial networks.
 During the process performed by internal logical gates and selected algorithms the re-current artificial networks select to forget ( repeating data ), memorize ( significant data ), and operate previous data with current data.
-By multiple or more of iteration process the re-current artificial networks produced data from significant process.
+By multiple or more iteration processes the re-current artificial networks produced data from significant processes.
+[Jump To]( https://github.com/jkaewprateep/Neuron-Networks-review/blob/main/README.md#basics-lstm-layer-in-object-in-image-detection )

+#### Explaining LSTM behavior in GAME AI object screen detection ####

 * ML0120EN-3.2-Review-LSTM-LanguageModelling.ipynb
 * ML0120EN-4.1-Review-RBMMNIST.ipynb